davetron5000/ruby-style/README.md

 #### For non-Rails apps, namespace all classes in a top-level module named for your app or library

-Why? _Prevents naming clases when your code is used with other libraries_
+Why? _Prevents naming clashes when your code is used with other libraries_

 #### Class names should be comprehensible without their module namespace.